JulianSaturno/Rpi-Photobooth/README.md

 - Firing the new machine gives us a nice Twitter post with our collage of photos and a collegiate logo

 ![Step 5](https://github.com/JulianSaturno/RPi-Photobooth/blob/master/images/twitterpost.png)

+## How I built it
+- Python, Raspberry Pi, PiCamera, Seven-Segment Display, Push Button

+- Libraries and APIs: PILLOW, Twitter API

+## Challenges I ran into
+Global variable use within defined functions

+## Accomplishments that I'm proud of
+Finishing a fun project that works
+Implementing dictionary to call upon numbers
+Working with APIs for the first time

+## What I learned
+How to overlay images onto each other using PILLOW Deeper knowledge of Python and breadboarding
+How to troubleshoot code
+How to separate a project into smaller parts

+## What's next for RPi Photobooth?
+Capturing video, selecting random filters, and uploading to Tiktok Fix pictures being distorted from resize